 Some Important Works of Hermann Hesse

-- Other Works: Besides novels, he tried his hands in shorter fiction, too.
-Some of his major publications include “Stories of Five Decades”, “Hours in the Garden and Other Poems”, “Wandering-Notes and Sketches” and “Poems” (1970).
+- Other Works: Besides writing novels, he tried his hands on poetry and prose.
+Some of them include Stories of Five Decades, Crisis: Pages from a Diary, Hours in the Garden and Other Poems and Autobiographical Writings.

-Hermann Hesse’s Impact on Future Literature
+Herman Hesse’s Impacts on Future Literature

 Herman Hesse started his writing career at his young age and became popular in his life.
 His unique writing style and literary qualities of his masterpieces brought praiseworthy changes to the world of literature.
 That is why he left a significant influence on a diverse range of writers and critics and other influential figures of the German-speaking world.
 The ways he has expressed his complex ideas have set standards for future generations to follow him.

 - “Wisdom cannot be imparted.
 Wisdom that a wise man attempts to impart always sounds like foolishness to someone else … Knowledge can be communicated, but not wisdom.
 One can find it, live it, do wonders through it, but one cannot communicate and teach it.”
 (Siddhartha)

 - “We are sun and moon, dear friend; we are sea and land.
 It is not our purpose to become each other; it is to recognize each other, to learn to see the other and honor him for what he is: each the other’s opposite and complement.”
 (Narcissus and Goldmund)

 - “That is where my dearest and brightest dreams have ranged — to hear for the duration of a heartbeat the universe and the totality of life in its mysterious, innate harmony.”
 (Gertrude)